 When we think of tea party menus we usually think of serving light fare.
-This is what you'll find most often served in England.
+This is what you'll find most often served in England, and is referred to as afternoon tea (and sometimes, low tea).
 If you find yourself invited to a high tea, though, expect a hearty, full-course meal.

 Your tea party, however, can be whatever you want it to be.

 You can choose traditional English tea foods or create a menu based on foods from another culture.
+You can have a formal gathering complete with sherry or champagne, or go for a casual, outdoor get together.
+There are no rules here, people!
 Let your own tastes and your tea party theme, if you have one, be your guides.

 Do use all sorts of different sandwich fillings.
 We have traditional tea sandwich fillings in our menu below.